felipe-juan/Fedora-42-Post-Install-Guide/README.md

 * `sudo dnf config-manager setopt fedora-cisco-openh264.enabled=1`
 * After this enable the OpenH264 Plugin in Firefox's settings.

-## Optimizations
-* The tips below can allow you to squeeze out a little bit more performance from your system.

 ### Disable NetworkManager-wait-online.service
 Disabling it can decrease the boot time by at least ~15s-20s:
 - `sudo systemctl disable NetworkManager-wait-online.service`

-### Disable Mitigations
-* Increases performance in multithreaded systems.
-The more cores you have in your cpu the greater the performance gain.
-5-30% performance gain varying upon systems.
-Do not follow this if you share services and files through your network or are using fedora in a VM.
-* Modern intel CPUs (above 10th gen) do not gain noticeable performance improvements upon disabling mitigations.
-Hence, disabling mitigations can present some security risks against various attacks, however, it still _might_ increase the CPU performance of your system.
-* `sudo grubby --update-kernel=ALL --args="mitigations=off"`

 ### Use themes in Flatpaks
 - `sudo flatpak override --filesystem=xdg-config/gtk-3.0`